 Of those returning information on ethnicity:

-- The proportion of young people from a minority ethnic background who were NEET was exactly the same as for those with a white background (2.8%).
-This represents 259 individuals from a white background and 20 individuals from a minority ethnic background.
+- The proportion of young people from a minority ethnic background who were NEET was lower than that for those with a white background (2.1% compared to 2.5%).
+This represents 257 individuals from a white background and 18 individuals from a minority ethnic background.

 |Year 13 Destinations by Ethnicity||White||%||Minority

 |Continuing in Part Time Education (less than 16 hours a week)||19||0.2||2||0.2||1||2.1||22||0.2|

 |Work Based Training (employed status inc. NT's.
 MAs & other||224||2.2||6||0.7||0||0.0||230||2.1|

 |Known not be in full time ed, WBTYP or Employment||257||2.5||18||2.1||4||8.5||279||2.5|

 |Statutory School leavers who are known to have left the area||43||0.4||4||0.5||0||0.0||47||0.4|